 Alternative solutions to traditional PBX typically offer much more cost efficiency.
 For example, VoIP Complete has put together a comparison between a Hosted PBX and traditional PBX.
 This model, which features a system with 25 workstations in office and 5 home stations, showcases the cost inefficiency of a traditional system.

 2. Limited Functionality: The communications industry is subject to the fast pace of technological change.
 As a result, customers must take an active role in staying up to date.
 Under this fast pace, traditional PBX systems is unable to offer the most recent features/functions.
 Traditional PBX systems are based on an increasingly obsolete technology, which results in the limiting of features.
 The technology traditional systems implore is no longer actively developed.
-This results in traditional systems lacking comprehensive and current (VoIP) features and functions including single network, inter branch calls, long distance calls, soft switch (software), call phone/landline integration, fixed mobile convergence, WiFi phones, IP phones/softphones, encryption, IP faxing, video calls, unified communications, call recording, presence, remote maintenance, database integration, help desk/call center functionalities, and more.
+This results in traditional systems lacking comprehensive and current (VoIP) features and functions including single network, inter branch calls, long distance calls, soft switch (software), call phone/landline integration, fixed mobile convergence, WiFi phones, IP phones/softphones, encryption, IP faxing, mobile faxing, video calls, unified communications, call recording, presence, remote maintenance, database integration, help desk/call center functionalities, and more.

 Aside from not including these features, traditional PBX cannot support many of these features.
 Even traditional PBX systems that are fit with a wide array of features will ultimately fail to meet the needs of every customer.
 Regardless of how many features are included with the system, there will always be a group of users that want a feature the design team did not think to add or couldn’t justify the cost of building.
 As a result, traditional PBX lacks the universal compatibility and functionality that many digital solutions offer.
 Additionally, traditional PBX cannot be added to existing broadband; therefore, users will have to pay for both connections separately.